Distributed, scale-out, shared-nothing cluster architecture – high performance, scalability, availability, and reliability.

 End-to-end data integrity – StorPool’s unique checksum protection mechanisms prevent silent data corruption, phantom/partial/misplaced writes, over the full lifecycle of the data from the client/initiator to the underlying drives on the storage servers and back to the client.

 Hyper-converged Infrastructure (HCI)– Run StorPool either on dedicated servers or as part of a hyper-converged infrastructure with both storage and compute on each node.

 In-service software upgrades – the storage service continues operating while the cluster is being upgraded on a rolling basis.

 iSCSI – built-in HA (Highly Available), scale-out iSCSI target, managed from the main StorPool API.

-Multi-core processing – ability to use multiple CPU cores in parallel in order to increase the performance per server.
+Multi-core processing – Harness multiple CPU cores in parallel in order to increase the performance per server.

-Native Hardware Acceleration for some supported NICs (Intel ixgbe/i40e based / Mellanox mlx4/mlx5 based).
+Native Hardware Acceleration – Boost storage network performance with native hardware acceleration on supported NICs (Intel ixgbe/i40e based / Mellanox mlx4/mlx5 based).

 Network redundancy and load balancing.- automated failover and load balancing allows smooth operation and ensures the maximum level of performance.